yonid4/job_postings_scraper/docs/USER_GUIDE.md

-# User Guide - Job Application Automation System
+# User Guide - AI Job Qualification Screening System

 ## 📋 Overview

-Welcome to the Job Application Automation System!
-This comprehensive guide will help you navigate all the features of the web interface, from initial setup to advanced job analysis and tracking.
+Welcome to the AI Job Qualification Screening System!
+This comprehensive guide will help you navigate all the features of the web interface, from initial setup to advanced AI-powered job analysis and professional application tracking.

 ## 🚀 Quick Start